M.

 Step 1

-Pull signals from the configured provider stack without forcing users to gather everything manually.
+Pull search, SERP, competitor, trend, and audience signals without forcing users to gather everything manually.

 Normalize